adityagit-creator/Rag_originbluy/README.md

 # Retrieval-Augmented Generation (RAG) System with Mistral & ChromaDB

-This project implements a lightweight Retrieval-Augmented Generation (RAG) pipeline using a local LLM (Mistral 7B) and ChromaDB as the vector store.
+This project implements a lightweight multi modal Retrieval-Augmented Generation (RAG) pipeline using a local LLM (Mistral 7B) and ChromaDB as the vector store.
 The system is designed to run seamlessly in Kaggle environments and supports PDF, image, DOCX, and text files.

 ##  Project Structure